EugeneHolodov/EugeneHolodov/README.md

-### <div align="center">I'm Eugene, full-stack developer 👨‍💻 I have been doing web development since 2021 🚀</div>
+### <div align="center">👋 Hi, I'm Eugene, a full-stack developer passionate about crafting engaging web and mobile experiences.
+I've been immersed in the world of web development since 2021 and continue to thrive on technical challenges and learning opportunities. 🚀</div>

 <p align="center">
  <img width="600" src="assets/github-snake.svg" alt="snake"/>
 </p>

-- 🔭 My Linkedin profile (www.linkedin.com/in/yevhenii-holodov)
+- 🔭 Find me on LinkedIn: (www.linkedin.com/in/yevhenii-holodov)

+- 🌐 Currently, I'm a Full-Stack Developer at [KUBA Norge](https://kuba.no/hms-system/) in Norway, where I specialize in creating robust software solutions.
+I work primarily with C#, .NET, and Angular on KUBA, a complex system designed for intricate internal control processes.
+This core stack forms the foundation of our projects, addressing diverse and challenging business needs.

+- 📱 I'm also well-versed in mobile development, crafting intuitive applications using Ionic.
+My passion for both web and mobile platforms drives me to continuously expand my skill set and push the boundaries of what I can create.

-- 🌱 Diving Deep into Node.js: Expanding my expertise in server-side development
+- 🌱 I'm actively diving into learning Flutter, enhancing my skills in mobile development technology, and exploring new ways to optimize mobile application performance.

-- ❓ Full-stack developer specializing in React \ Angular && Node.js \ C# and related technologies.
-Ask me anything!

-- ⚡ I love challenges

-- 🇳🇴 I live in Norway
+- ❓ Ask me anything about Angular, C#, .NET, and related technologies!
+I love connecting with other developers and sharing knowledge.

+- ⚡ Challenges excite me!
+I'm always on the lookout for the next big problem to solve, whether it's in code optimization, user experience design, or system scalability.

+- 🇳🇴 Living and working in Norway, I enjoy the vibrant tech community here and the opportunities to collaborate with innovative thinkers.

 <br/>